FAQ (Frequently Asked Questions)

 Joel is from Modesto, CA and came to Minnesota in 2011 to go to Minneapolis College of Art & Design and study comics.
 Sara is from St. Louis, MO and moved to St. Paul in 2002 to study Anthropology and Environmental Studies at Macalester College; she's lived in Minneapolis since graduating.
-Together they are creating comics to document this adventure (to be fair, Joel does the bulk of the work on the comics, but they write and brainstorm together).
+Together they created comics to document this adventure (to be fair, Joel did the bulk of the work on the comics, but they wrote and brainstormed together).
 Joel loves: comics, podcasts, talking about what he heard on podcasts, and other introvert-activities.
 Sara loves: gardening + plants in general + the healing properties of plants, cooking, puppies (duh), and heartfelt conversations with friends she’s known for years or those she just met.
-We believe we are low-maintenance.
-We are selling most of our worldly possessions to go on this trip and don’t require a lot from our hosts.
-We hope to share a meal together and at the very minimum get to know what our hosts love (and don’t love) about the place they live!

 What process did you follow to get to the point of knowing & believing that making this big life change was something you wanted & was possible to achieve?